Wastegate: Electric

 Some 1940s aircraft engines featured electrically operated wastegates, such as the Wright R-1820 on the B-17 Flying Fortress.
 General Electric was the biggest manufacturer of these systems.
 Being before the age of computers, they were entirely analog.
 Pilots had a cockpit control to select different boost levels.
 Electric wastegates soon fell out of favor due to design philosophies which mandated the separation of the engine controls from the electrical system.

 Beginning in the 2011 model year the 2.0-liter Theta II turbocharged gasoline direct-injection (GDI) engine introduced in the Hyundai Sonata includes a PCM operated electronic servo wastegate actuator.
 This allows a boost control strategy that reduces exhaust backpressure caused by the turbocharger by opening the wastegate when turbo boost is not needed, resulting in improved fuel economy.
 The wastegate is also held open during cold starting to lower emissions by speeding up initial catalyst light-off.

 Starting in November 2015, Honda Earth Dreams direct injected turbocharged engines with 1.5 litre displacement employ an ECU driven electric wastegate.
 This was first introduced in the Honda Civic 2016 model and followed by the CR-V in 2017.
-In 2018 1.5L and 2.0L turbocharged direct injected engines replaced the 2.4L and 3.6L 6 cylinder normally aspirated engines in the Honda Accord.
+In 2018 1.5L and 2.0L turbocharged direct injected engines replaced the 2.4L and 3.6L 6 cylinder naturally aspirated engines in the Honda Accord.